 Orkin, one of the Company's subsidiaries, is aggressively defending the following lawsuits in which the plaintiffs are seeking class certification: John Maciel v.
 Orkin, Inc., et al. (pending in the Superior Court of Los Angeles County, California) and Ronald and Ileana Krzyzanowsky et al. v.
-Orkin Exterminating Company, Inc. and Rollins, Inc. (pending in the United States District Court for the Northern District of California).
+Orkin Exterminating Company.
+Inc. and Rollins, Inc. (pending in the United States District Court for the Northern District of California).
+In the Krzyzanowsky et al. v.
+Orkin Exterminating Company.
+Inc. and Rollins, Inc. (pending in the United States District Court for the Northern District of California).
 In the Krzyzanowsky lawsuit, in response to a motion Orkin filed, the court ruled that the Plaintiffs could not seek certification of a class and dismissed all class allegations.
 Thereafter, the Plaintiffs' individual claims were resolved and the case was dismissed on December 30, 2009.
 The Maciel v.
 Orkin case has been scheduled for a class certification hearing on June 17, 2010.
 Western, another of the Company's subsidiaries, is aggressively defending the Jennifer Thompson and Janet Flood v.
-Philadelphia Management Company, Parkway Associated, Parkway House Apartments, Barbara Williams, and Western Pest Services lawsuit (pending in the Court of Common Pleas of Philadelphia County, Pennsylvania) in which the Plaintiffs are seeking class certification.
+Philadelphia Management Company.
+Parkway Associated, Parkway House Apartments, Barbara Williams, and Western Pest Services lawsuit (pending in the Court of Common Pleas of Philadelphia County, Pennsylvania) in which the Plaintiffs are seeking class certification.
 The Flood lawsuit has not been scheduled for a class certification hearing.
 Other lawsuits against Orkin, Western and other subsidiaries of the Company, and in some instances the Company, are also being vigorously defended.
 For further discussion, see Note 11 to the accompanying financial statements.